Hadrian's Wall art installation opens at Housesteads

 They also include phrases as part of a collaboration with poet Ellen Moran.

-The installation, entitled The Future Belongs To What Was As Much As What Is, stands in the same spot as the original north gatehouse and is open from Saturday until October.
+The installation, entitled The Future Belongs To What Was As Much As What Is, stands in the same spot as the original north gatehouse and is open until October.

 Ms Myerscough said: "The moment I saw Housesteads and started walking around the fort I had an overwhelming feeling of wanting to make an installation there.